-The business plan provides a framework for ensuring the success and financial sustainability of the Greenway Trust as the NHA's Coordinating Entity.
+The business plan provides a framework for ensuring the success and financial sustainability of the Greenway Trust as the NHA's Local Coordinating Entity.
 The business plan describes existing and planned staffing, support for NHA-related initiatives, and the governance structure of the Greenway Trust.
-The business plan also outlines a five-year financial plan, including grantmaking support for NHA partners and potential funding sources, including federal financial support and non-federal matching funds.
+The business plan also outlines a five-year financial plan, including grantmaking support for NHA partners and potential funding sources, including HPP funding and non-federal matching funds.

-NHA Coordination
+NHA Coordination and Staffing